- Category: Pesticides

-Applicants can access study materials online or pick them up at the UDAF Main Office, 350 N Redwood Road in Salt Lake City or at any UDAF District Field Office.
+Applicants can access study materials online or pick up remaining supplies at the UDAF Main Office, 350 N Redwood Road in Salt Lake City or at any UDAF District Field Office.
 A minimum of two books are suggested: National Pesticide Applicator Certification Core Manual, and a category manual for each of those categories in which you wish to be certified.
 Supplies of printed study materials are limited to those at hand.
 After supplies are exhausted only online material will be available.

 When you are ready to take the tests, make an appointment at the testing centers where you intend to take the tests.
 Test days may differ in the various field offices.
 The compliance specialist or examiner from whom you received the study material will inform you what day tests are given.

 Scratch paper, calculator and pencils will be furnished.
 You should allow yourself a few (2-4) hours to take the tests, depending on how many different categories you are testing for.
 If you score less than 65%, you must wait 3 days to retest.
 Testers are allowed 3 attempts.
 After passing the required tests, a permanent license will be mailed within 15 days to your home or business from the Salt Lake office.